xataio/client-ts/packages/client/README.md

 const lastPage = await page.lastPage(); // Page object
 ```

-If you want to use an iterator, both the Repository and the Query classes implement an AsyncIterable.
+If you want to use an iterator, both the Repository and the Query classes implement an `AsyncIterable`.
 Alternatively you can use `getIterator()` and customize the batch size of the iterator:

 ```ts
 for await (const record of xata.db.users) {